zukunft/zukunft.com/README.md

 4. if the public test is fine, merge it to master and update the production system using the CI/CD Process, which needs to be created

 More in the detailed [coding guidelines](docs/code_guidelines.md)

-## main objects

-the logical order of the main objects is
-- word - use single words for better assignments
-- verb - a predicate to connect two words
-- triple - combine two words or triples with a verb
-- source - import only data source
-- ref - im- and export to external systems
-- value - a number for calculation
-- group - list of words or triples
-- formula - expression for calculation
-- result - numeric result of a formula
-- view - named display mask
-- component - parts of a display mask

-More in the detailed [object description](docs/code_objects.md)